Purple geometric pattern with vertical lines against a dark background and a thin orange border at the bottom.

 Experience

-I’m not a fan of the term “expert” because of power-over implications, but I can say that I have a lot of information to help combat the all-encompassing nature of diet culture, which I am more than happy to share with those willing to listen.
+I’m not a fan of the term “expert”, but I can say that I have a lot of information to help combat the all-encompassing nature of ablism surrounding ADHD and anti-fat bias in diet culture, which I am more than happy to share with those willing to listen.
 I try to practice what I preach every day — yes, even a professional still experiences the struggle — and I can say that this path is, in fact, effective for improving quality of life.

 I have over a decade of experience in the mental health field and I have worked with people from all walks of life.
 My journey began by working with teenage girls in a residential treatment setting in Alaska.
 I, then, turned my passion toward wilderness therapy where I spent time in both Washington state and northern Minnesota working with troubled teens in Outward Bound-like programs.
 I now focus on anti-racism and body liberation at both the individual and societal level because every body deserves respect and dignity.

-I am a Certified Body Trust® Provider through Be Nourished in Portland, OR and I pledged my commitment to the HAES community in 2017.
-I am a Minnesota MFT Board-Approved Supervisor, Washington State Approved Clinical Supervisor, and I am in the process of earring the designation of AAMFT-Approved Supervisor from the American Association for Marriage and Family Therapists.
+I am a Certified Body Trust® Specialist from the Center for Body Trust in Portland, OR and I pledged my commitment to the HAES community in 2017.
+I am an AAMFT-Approved Supervisor from the American Association for Marriage and Family Therapists and I supervise graduate students and Associate-level clinicians on their way to licensure in Minnesota and Washington.

 Professional Stats